ggambini/hortibuddy_arduino-i2c/README.md

 ### Introduction

 Arduino sketch from Horti'Buddy project.
 This script setup a slave I2C communication and pilot some peripherals like temp probe or motor dimmer.
-There are 2 steps in operation betwen Rpi and Arduino.
+There are 2 steps in operation betwen Raspberry Pi and Arduino.
 First, RPi sent a command order with parameters, Arduino compute that and save result into a variable.
 After a short delay, RPi get the result.

 ### Horti'Buddy protocol specs

+There are two kind of communication :
+* A command to process with parameters : Using onReceive event from Wire lib.
+* A value to get : Using onRequest event from Wire lib.

 ### French documentation
 * Project overview : http://blog.gamb.fr/index.php?post/2014/03/10/Horti-Buddy-episode1